DateSaturday, July 11 2015

 About the Event

-Open to all levels of ability, the Hagg Lake Triathon – is Rich in Beauty and Rich in Tradition!
+Hagg Lake Triathon – Rich in Beauty, Rich in Tradition!

 The modern sport of triathlon had its modest beginnings with an event held in Mission Bay in San Diego, CA on September 25, 1974.
 There were 46 athletes that day.
-Seven years later Hagg Lake Triathlon became one of six stops on the Bud Light Triathlon Series Tour drawing about 500 athletes with Dave Scott coming out on top.
-Today, as one of the nation’s oldest and longest running triathlon events, Hagg Lake enters its 33rd running and continues to draw upwards of 600+ athletes.
-Its popularity is rooted in this rich tradition and the exceptional venue, which is one of the most scenic in the country, also offers a true test of this terrific sport with its rolling hills on both the bike and run leg portions of the event.
+Seven years later Hagg Lake Triathlon became one of six stops on the Bud Light Triathlon Series Tour drawing about 500 athletes, with Dave Scott coming out on top.
+Today, as one of the nation’s oldest and longest running triathlon events, Hagg Lake enters its 33rd year and it continues to draw upwards of 600+ athletes.
+Its popularity is rooted in this rich tradition and the exceptional venue, which is one of the most scenic in the country.
+And, the Hagg Lake course offers a true test of this terrific sport with its rolling hills on both the bike and run leg portions of the event.
 Make the Hagg Lake Triathlon one of your summer stops and compete on the course that has seen many of the greats in the sport of triathlon.

 REGISTER ONLINE – CLICK HERE

 ENTRY FEES Individual $90 before 2/28 Individual $95 3/1-5/15 Individual $105 5/16-7/10 Individual $110 PPU & DOR Team (per person) $50 before 2/28 Team (per person) $55 3/1-5/15 Team (per person) $60 5/16-7/10 Team (per person) $55 (PPU & DOR